Frequently Asked Questions

 As with the microscope, the Vorotek O Scope provides binocular converged optical pathways for the user.
 This allows the user to use both eyes throughout procedures and maintain a three dimensional image of the ear canal.

-To learn more about Vorotek O Scope view our video.
+To learn more about the Vorotek O Scope view our video.

 How much magnification?